melezhik/jam/README.md

 - `stack` - name of pinto stack all prerequisites will be add to
 - `application` - name of sub directory in project root directory holding source code for 'application' - the one to make distribution from
-- `sources` - is array of sub directories in project root directory  where all source codes ( parts to get built and compiled together ) reside
+- `sources` - is array of sub directories in project root directory  where all source codes reside.
+It may be treated as prerequisites to get pulled to pinto stack and being added to application distibutive
-- `modules` - is array of miscellaneous prerequisites, should follow `pinto pull` command format
+- `modules` - is array of miscellaneous prerequisites, should follow `pinto pull` command format.
+It also may be treated as prerequisites to get pulled to pinto stack and being added to application distibutive